Rechared7230/File_by_Rechared/README.md

 # File_by_Rechared

-> Added long time ago
+> Added long time ago.Maybe , 2020 6,Feb
 >> Nothing won't be nothing,try again.By the way,I've got a girlfriend......

 > Added 2021.8.3 But nothing.